iamr-kumar/dsa/README.md

 - n-queens problem (all combinations)
 - word break problem (recurssive)
 - m-coloring-problem
+- all possible paths from top to bottom in a mXn matrix
+- tower of hanoi
+- remove invalid paranthesis

 ### Dynamic Programming
 - word break problem (dp)
+- count of paths in a mXn matrix